-It spells out the situation in the COG Groups today, who are filled with love for God; but who have been led astray into thinking that they are right before God; even when they do what is right in their own eyes contrary to God’s commandments.
+It spells out the situation in the Ekklesia today, who are filled with love for God; but who have been led astray into thinking that they are right before God; even when they do what is right in their own eyes contrary to God’s Word.

-They have gone astray from zeal for the practical application of God’s commandments, and are justifying themselves as being righteous and godly, justifying ourselves by equating ourselves and our groups with godliness, as Job justified himself against God
+We have gone astray from zeal for the practical application of God’s Word, and are justifying ourselves as being righteous and godly; justifying ourselves by equating ourselves and our groups with godliness, as Job justified himself against God

 Job 38:1 Then the LORD answered Job out of the whirlwind [storm cloud], and said,